-The Comparative Literature Program offers two closely linked graduate programs and three areas of concentration.
+The Comparative Literature Program offers two closely linked graduate programs:

-I. MA/PhD programs in Comparative Literature for students who have completed their BA Degrees in Comparative Literature, or English, or literary studies, and wish to pursue comparative studies of different literary traditions, use interdisciplinary methodologies, and develop a rigorous program of critical engagement with literature as a transnational phenomenon.
+- Our MA/PhD programs in Comparative Literature is for students who have completed their BA Degrees in Comparative Literature, or English, or literary studies (other disciplines may qualify), and wish to pursue comparative studies of different literary traditions, use interdisciplinary methodologies, and develop their critical engagement with literature as a transnational phenomenon.
 Students can also study Comparative Literature with a French/Francophone emphasis, or Comparative Literature with a German emphasis.

-II.
-A PhD program in Comparative Literature for those who come to UCSB with an MA from another institution.
+- Our PhD program in Comparative Literature is for those who come to UC Santa Barbara with an MA from another institution.
 We also offer doctoral degrees in Comparative Literature with a French/Francophone emphasis, or Comparative Literature with a German emphasis.

-Graduate study in this program requires completion of graduate courses in Comparative Literature in addition to courses offered by various other departments and programs such as Art, Classics, East Asian Languages and Cultural Studies, English, Feminist Studies, Film and Media Studies, French and Italian, Germanic and Slavic Studies, Religious Studies, Spanish and Portuguese, and Theater and Dance.
-Graduate course work can also be done in related departments such as Anthropology, Black Studies, Global STudies, History of Art and Architecture, Linguistics, Music, Philosophy, Political Science and Sociology.
+Graduate study in our program requires completion of graduate courses in Comparative Literature in addition to courses offered by various other departments and programs such as Art, Classics, East Asian Languages and Cultural Studies, English, Feminist Studies, Film and Media Studies, French and Italian, Germanic and Slavic Studies, Religious Studies, Spanish and Portuguese, and Theater and Dance.
+Graduate coursework can also be done in related departments such as Anthropology, Black Studies, Global STudies, History of Art and Architecture, Linguistics, Music, Philosophy, Political Science, and Sociology.

 You may view our Learning Outcomes, Placement of alumni, and Program Requirements by dowloading the appropriate files in the download area below.

 Check the current requirements for our program on UCSB Catalogue, entry for Comparative Literature.